mohfujulm/WanderLog/readme.txt

    FLASK_SECRET_KEY=<any-random-string>
    GOOGLE_CLIENT_ID=<your-client-id>
    GOOGLE_CLIENT_SECRET=<your-client-secret>
+   OAUTHLIB_INSECURE_TRANSPORT=1
    ```

    The file already contains placeholders for these values.
+The
+   `OAUTHLIB_INSECURE_TRANSPORT` line allows the callback to run over HTTP during
+   local development; remove it or set the value to `0` before deploying to
+   production.

 4. Start the development server: